ArcherDotBuild/L2/14-Twisting-the-DOM-to-Our-Will/README.md

 **innerHTML, innerText and textContent they all return strings**.
 So no objects are involved here except for the object that we're actually selecting.

 There is a difference between **innerHTML** and **innerText** when you are setting them.
 When we retrieve them, we've already seen the difference in **innerText** does not give you the tags, **innerHTML** does.
 When you set them it seems like you could use either.

+## 3. value, src, href, and more

+This are properties that we can directly access on individual elements

+- value: Gets the value of the input element